 Non chemical control

 Where only a few lilies and fritillaries are being grown, the plants should be regularly inspected from late March onwards so that adult beetles, larvae and eggs can be removed by hand.
+One Lilium (Lily 'Defender Pink') is advertised as lily beetle tolerant.

 Plants in flower should not be sprayed to avoid harming bees and other pollinating insects.